joshvince/christmas/README.md

+This repo holds random treasure hunts I did for my family over a couple of christmases.

-This was part of a treasure hunt I did at Christmas.
-It was stupid but fun to do, especially as I was doing DNS on christmas morning like some sort of demented scrooge.
+ They are generally stupid but fun to do, especially as one year I was doing DNS on christmas morning like some sort of demented scrooge.